VinSnowski/hurb-challenge-sosnowski/README.md

 ### Setup and run

-To start the application, simply run
+To start the application, go to the root directory and simply run

 ```bash
 docker compose up